SpikeInterface/spikeextractors/README.md

     .
     .
     .
-    .Optional functions and pre-implemented functions that a new SortingExtractor doesn't need to implement .
+    . #Optional functions and pre-implemented functions that a new SortingExtractor doesn't need to implement .
     .
     .